"We were all practically thrown out": witness from one of the passengers of the train derailment in Gelida

 This browser does not support the video element.

-Helida"There was a very sudden stop and we were all thrown about," recalls David Castelló shortly after the R4 train he was traveling on derailed near Gelida.
-The accident, which occurred around 9:00 p.m., has It left one dead and 36 affected, 5 of whom are seriously injured.Initial hypotheses suggest that a retaining wall collapsed onto the tracks, and the train traveling towards Manresa crashed into it between the Sant Sadurní and Gelida stations.
+Among the train passengers, confusion reigned as to how everything had unfolded in a split second.
+"There was a very sudden stop, and we were all thrown about," recalled David Castelló shortly after the R4 train he was traveling on derailed near Gelida.
+The accident, which occurred around 9:00 p.m., has It left one dead and 36 affected, 5 of whom are seriously injured.Initial hypotheses suggest that a retaining wall collapsed onto the tracks, and the train traveling towards Manresa crashed between the Sant Sadurní and Gelida stations.
 David was returning home from work and was traveling in the third carriage of the train involved in the accident.
 In fact, his stop was the very next one.
-"I must have been in the third carriage, and there was a woman standing who I saw was seriously injured," he explains.
-He recounts how, after the collision, they managed to open the carriage doors "to let some air in," and then everything went dark.
+"I must have been in the third carriage, and there was a woman standing who I saw was seriously injured," he explained.
+After the collision, they managed to open the carriage doors "to let some air in," and then everything went dark.
 "We leaned out the doors and saw a train coming in the opposite direction.
-Some of us jumped out, started waving, and finally it stopped," Castellón narrates.
-"We got to the front of the train, to the first carriage, and we could hear cries for help."
+Some of us jumped out, started signaling, and finally it stopped," Castellón recounted.
+"We got to the front of the train, to the first carriage, and we could hear shouts for 'help.'"

 This browser does not support the video element.